Arrays and Lists in SQL Server

 Glenn & Co. > 100

 If you feel that your head is starting to spin at this moment, you have my sympathy.
 Despite its complexity, it is probably the best solution when you cannot write a function.
-If you want an alternative, you can look at the CTE method that I describe in my longer article.
+If you want an alternative, you can look at the CTE method that I describe in my old article that I mentioned above.
 This method can give you the list position in a guaranteed way.

 When it comes to speed, XML and JSON are faster than the functions that I showed you in the previous section, and they should work well with lists with thousands of values.
 Particularly, pay attention to the addition of the text() function in the .nodes method.
 Without it, shredding the XML takes about 50 % more time.
 (I owe this trick to Yitzhak Khabinsky.)